larson-group/clubb_release/Readme.txt

 LES GrADS files:
   les_data/bomex_coamps_sw.ctl, les_data/wangara_rams.ctl
-  FIRE, BOMEX, ARM & ATEX are our 4 basic ``datasets'', simulated by COAMPS, that we use to match HOC data.
+  FIRE, BOMEX, ARM & ATEX are our 4 basic ``datasets'', simulated by COAMPS, that we use to match CLUBB data.
 Each output file includes an hour of unphysical spinup time.
 BOMEX is trade-wind cumulus; FIRE is marine stratocumulus; ARM is continental cumulus; and ATEX is cumulus under stratocumulus.
 BOMEX, FIRE, and ATEX are statistically steady-state; ARM varies over the course of a day.

-CLUBB GrADS files:
-  results/<DATE>/bomex_zt.ctl, etc.
-  These are the 4 basic runs using the default constants.
-Not used in any way by the tuner, but useful for comparing runs results in grads.
-To obtain similar results on differing platforms, check your compiler's documentation for information on enabling IEEE 754 standard floating-point arithmetic.

 Generated CLUBB GrADS files:
   bomex_zt.dat, fire_zt.dat, arm_zt.dat, atex_zt.dat, dycoms_zt.dat,